LynHJ/Backtrader-ASX/README.md

-# Testback-ASX
+# Backtrader-ASX

 ## Background

-Backtest is an interesting python tool I found on the internet.
+Backtrader is an interesting python tool I found on the internet.
 I did read some blogs about how to use testback on testing trading strategy.
 This library contains many indicators and analysis tools which are commonly used in our trading accounts like MACD,SMA, BollingerBands, etc..

 A report released from the government of Western Australia shows that 47% of their financial year's GDP comes from the mining industry.
 Therefore, I would analyze the top 3 mining stocks,<b>RIO</b>,<b>FMG</b>,and <b>BHP</b>.